 In the area around Nakashima River and Maganebashi Bridge during the summer months, you will find several ice cream carts selling Nagasaki’s specialty – Chirin-Chirin.
 Chirin-Chirin is flavored shaved ice and is delicious and a must-try!
 I love Chirin-Chirin! ♥

 You can get Castella cakes with different flavors like chocolate, vanilla, and matcha green tea.
-We visited Nagasaki during autumn (November), and we loved the special autumn variant of the Castella cake with maple taste.
+We visited Nagasaki during autumn (November), and we loved the special autumn variant of the Castella cake with a lovely maple taste.

 From Maganebashi Bridge (C), walk southeast to the Sofuku-Ji Temple (D).
 Walking time: 4 min.